 The proposed Manicouagan aquatic reserve

-The proposed Manicouagan aquatic reserve (conservation plan - PDF, 186 KBThis hyperlink will open in a new window.) is situated on the north shore of the Lower St. Lawrence Estuary.
+The proposed Manicouagan aquatic reserve (conservation plan - PDF, 186 KB) is situated on the north shore of the St. Lawrence Estuary.
 It encompasses the shoreline along the municipalities of Ragueneau, Chute-aux-Outardes, Pointe-aux-Outardes and Pointe-Lebel.
-It also adjoins the territory of the Pessamit Reserve and the territory of the municipality of Colombier.
+It also adjoins the territories of the Pessamit Reserve and the municipality of Colombier.
 It covers an area of roughly 712 km².

 The proposed aquatic reserve encompasses an array of rich and diverse habitats:

-To learn more about this marine protected area, watch this video (French) .
+To learn more about this marine protected area:

 Banc-des-Américains marine protected area

 The Banc-des-Américains marine protected area is the first proposed joint project covered by the Canada-Québec collaborative agreement to establish a network of marine protected areas in Québec.
-Since March 2019, an intergovernmental agreement (PDF, 4,6 MBThis hyperlink will open in a new window.) has been in force pertaining to the designation of the Banc-des-Américains joint marine protected area.
+Since March 2019, an intergovernmental agreement (PDF, 4,6 MB) has been in force pertaining to the designation of the Banc-des-Américains joint marine protected area.

 As a result, this marine protected area benefits from dual protection status.
-The proposed aquatic reserve status (conservation plan PDF, 3,2 MB)This hyperlink will open in a new window.) granted according to the NHCA is added to the marine protected area status established by Fisheries and Oceans Canada according to the Oceans Act.
+The proposed aquatic reserve status (conservation plan PDF, 3,2 MB)) granted according to the NHCA is added to the marine protected area status established by Fisheries and Oceans Canada according to the Oceans Act.

 The Banc-des-Américains marine protected area is situated east of the Gaspé Peninsula in the territory of the Gaspé Municipality to the north and the Percé Municipality to the south.
 It represents an area of roughly 1 000 km2 and encompasses the shoal of the American Bank.